shehata94/Pitch-Deck-ThreeJs/readme.md

-# Pitch Deck is built with ThreeJs
+# Pitch Deck was built with ThreeJs

 The project is for Elite Portal StartUp to give a glimpse for investors about what they do and what they need.